wickedest/Mergely/README.md

 https://mergely.com

 Mergely is a JavaScript component for differencing and merging files interactively in a browser (diff/merge).
 It provides a rich API that enables you to easily integrate Mergely into your existing web application.
-It is suitable for comparing text files online, for example, .txt, .html, .xml, .c, .cpp, .java, etc.
+It is suitable for comparing text files online, such as .txt, .html, .xml, .c, .cpp, .java, etc.

 Mergely has a JavaScript implementation of the Longest Common Subsequence (LCS) diff algorithm, and a customizable markup engine.
 It computes the diff within the browser.